mohitmv/blog/_posts/2021-10-19-Cpp-Undefined-Behaviour-101.md

 C++ standard says integer overflow of signed integer has undefined behaviour. i.e. they are saying compiler can assume that for every signed integers `a` and a positive number `b`, `a + b > a`.
 This assumptions allows a lot of compiler optimisations.

-Note: overflow by arithmetic ops on unsigned integers have well defined semantics.
+(Side Note: overflow by arithmetic ops on unsigned integers have well defined semantics)

-Consider this program (by @eric.musser in #cpp channel)
+Consider this program (by @eric.musser )

 ```
 int main() {
     char buf[50] = "y";
     for (int j = 0; j < 9; ++j) {